mcascone/typescript-action-leonardo/README.md

 > Note!
 The `package` script is defined in the `package.json` file.
 It runs a `build` script with several options.
 You may need to adjust based on your build process.

 ## Testing with ACT

-## Install into the GitHub cli

 `act` is a tool that allows you to run GitHub actions locally.
 It's a great way to test your actions before you push them to GitHub.

+Important!
+Any actions you take using the github octokit will actually be performed on the given repository.
+Be careful!

+## Install into the GitHub cli

 ```bash
 # obviously requires the gh cli to be installed: